Chapter 16 Automatic Derivatives

 .
 In this case, nimble’s Laplace approximation is faster than glmmTMB

-, but it is not the point of this example.
+(on the machine used here), but that is not the point of this example.
 Here our interest is in checking that nimble’s Laplace approximation worked correctly in a case where we have an established tool such as glmmTMB

 .